TimmyAmant/LiliMN/README.md

 This is a quick install file i made for LILI Coin Masternode..

+Sometimes you may need to give it permissions inoder to run the script file

+Cd into the folder

+then type " chmod=+x LiLiMasternode.sh " hit enter
+then type " ./LiLIMasternode.sh " - it should run.

 First thing it will install all the dev tools and anything else that is needed for the masternode

 then remove anything that not needed